all-out/guides/_guides/rent.md

 Rent amount is calculated as **All-Out Operating Expenses** / **Number of Members Living in All-Out POS** and sent out as a corp mail around the first of each month.

-Renters have until the end of that month to pay the specified amount.
+Renters have until the end of the month to pay.

 Assets belonging to members who go inactive or miss payments will be moved out to high sec for retrieval at their leisure.